Layr-Labs/eigenlayer-contracts/docs/core/AllocationManager.md

 _Note: this method can be called directly by an AVS, or by a caller authorized by the AVS.
 See [`PermissionController.md`](../permissions/PermissionController.md) for details._

 AVSs use this method to create new operator sets.
 An AVS can create as many operator sets as they desire, depending on their needs.
 Once created, operators can [allocate slashable stake to](#modifyallocations) and [register for](#registerforoperatorsets) these operator sets.
+The `redistributionRecipient` is the `DEFAULT_BURN_ADDRESS`, where slashed funds are sent.

 On creation, the `avs` specifies an `operatorSetId` unique to the AVS.
 Together, the `avs` address and `operatorSetId` create a `key` that uniquely identifies this operator set throughout the `AllocationManager`.